Kirtap01/TicTacToe/README.md

-# TikTacToe
+# TicTacToe
-A Simple TikTacToe with an AI-Opponent
+A Simple TicTacToe with an AI-Opponent